ws333/iases3frontends/webapp/docs/src/md/terms-of-service.md

 <br/>

 Welcome to our web application (the "Service").

 By accessing or using the Service, you agree to be bound by these Terms of Service ("Terms").
 If you do not agree to these Terms, please do not use the Service.

-This Service is a web-based platform that empowers users to efficiently send advocacy emails to decision-makers, researchers, and leaders.
-It provides curated contact lists tailored to the user's country, streamlines civic engagement, and emphasizes privacy, ease of use, and responsible communication.

-Tthe frontend code of this Service is open source.
+The frontend code of this Service is open source.
 By using, contributing to, or distributing the frontend code, you agree to comply with the terms of the applicable open source license and these Terms.

 ## 1. Use of Service